 Proposals will be evaluated according to the following common e-ASIA JRP evaluation criteria, incorporated with evaluation criteria clarified by each Member Organization.
-For the evaluation criteria clarified by each Member Organization, please refer to the respective Appendix.
+For the evaluation criteria clarified by each Member Organization, please refer to the respective Appendix or consult each Member Organization of his/her country.